Back to Resources

 The sooner you can establish best practices to ensure that developers have enough time to do their work and that they are working on the right things, the sooner you are able to identify the major bottlenecks that are the biggest impediments to progress.
 These bottlenecks are likely going to be a key component of your transformation.

 “It's always best to build inspection metrics and incentives into the culture as early as possible.
-It's never too late to start, but the earlier you start the easier it is to form and grow with the company”
+It's never too late to start, but the earlier you start the easier it is to form and grow with the company.”

 Matt Swann, former enterprise CTO and strategic advisor